 In her feature film debut “May God Be With You”, Cléo Cohen embarks on a personal search for traces of her own identity and roots.
 The young Frenchwoman has an identity crisis: Is she Jewish?
 Arab?
 Even her grandparents seem unclear about this.
 Cléo struggles for clarity: intensely, playfully.

-Since 2014 DOK Neuland is an essential part of DOK Leipzig.
-This year the Virtual Reality projects are shown under the titel: “No Chaos No Change”.
-We did the virtual experience for you:
+This year the Virtual Reality projects of DOK Neuland are shown under the titel: “No Chaos No Change”.

 “What is the point of the film?” asks a passer-by.
-“I don’t know myself,” answers Pawel – though the question is not wrongly asked as at the beginning of the film “Balcony Movie” one wonders what do these people have in common.
+“I don’t know myself,” answers Pawel – filmmaker of the “Balcony Movie”.

 Together with its protagonist Aliona Gloukhova, the film “Our Quiet Place” explores the limits of memory and the possibilities of reconnecting with past.
 DOK Spotter Cassia has watched it for us.